0fajarpurnama0/0fajarpurnama0.github.io/_posts/2022-08-01-indonesia-ban-yahoo-paypal-steam.md

 ![reddit-portfolio-solana-blocked-banned.PNG](https://images.hive.blog/DQmRfdhjtirpw5XBvkWwh6B4ifToMTWgQP8T6DXjERv3e8K/reddit-portfolio-solana-blocked-banned.PNG)

-After that, they went to far.
+After that, they went too far.
 They started to ban [Reddit](https://reddit.com/) just because there are pornography sections there, eventhough most of the contents are knowledgeable discussions.
 Although a decade have passed, they still blocked the whole website and not bother releasing partially of safe contents.
 Even when I needed additional information about DeFi portfolio trackers, I cannot obtain them because I cannot access its Reddit discussion.
 This is the start of campaign against censorship.

 ![recent-block.gif](https://images.hive.blog/DQmUxz8neDqAHwQPY3RYMy9VE3qrWyaNdd7gv6EPZLU2FVR/recent-block.gif)